Awaken Herbal Wisdom

 - pay the first instalment on registration

-- the following three instalments are automatically charged monthly for the following three months
+- the following four instalments are automatically charged monthly for the following four months

 - pay the non-refundable deposit on registration